gaehlerm/SoftwareEngineering/README.md

 Here we wraped the code reading out the file into a separate function.
 The rest of the code is written into a dedicated function.
 For this function one can easily write a unit test because it doesn't depend on the file system.

-This is similar to the GUI layer for acceptance tests.
+This is similar to the GUI layer for functional tests.
 You pack everything you don’t want to test into a thin layer that is unlikely to fail and the remaining test becomes much smoother.
 In this case here this small layer is the function `read_share_values` which reads the file into a string.
 Uncle Bob calls this a "Humble Object" [Clean Craftsman p.157].
 It is a small layer that is unlikely to fail and therefore does not need to be tested.
 It is just a thin wrapper around the function reading the file.

 The same holds also for database access or the current time value.
 You write a small wrapper function that does nothing but calling the database or returning the current time.
-Then you pack everythin else into a separate function that you can test.
+Then you pack everything else into a separate function that you can test.

 When writing integration or functional tests, an even better solution is writing Dependency Injection (DI) [https://martinfowler.com/articles/injection.html] as explained in the next chapter.
 But for the moment we’ll leave it with the small wrapper function.